PGRjoystick/audioseparator-api/README.md

 The API consists of several endpoints, each tailored to handle different aspects of audio separation.
 Below is an overview of the available endpoints:

+### Audio Separation
-- `/separate_instrumental`: Separate and output instrumental stem from an audio file.
+- `/separate_instrumental`: Separate and output instrumental stem from an audio file
-- `/separate_vocals`: Separate and output vocal stem from an audio file.
+- `/separate_vocals`: Separate and output vocal stem from an audio file
+- `/separate`: Separate audio into 6 stems (vocals, drums, bass, guitar, piano, other)
+- `/remove_stems`: Remove selected stems from audio
+- `/remove_stems_youtube`: Remove selected stems from YouTube video audio

+### 🆕 Noise Reduction (DeepFilterNet3)
+- `/denoise`: Apply AI-powered noise reduction to uploaded audio files
+- `/denoise_youtube`: Apply AI-powered noise reduction to YouTube video audio

+### AI Voice Generation
 - `/sing_youtube`: Generate a singing AI voice from a YouTube video using RVC Server
 - `/sing_audio`: Generate a singing AI voice from an audio file using RVC Server

+### YouTube Utilities
 - `/download_youtube_audio`: Download audio from a YouTube video
 - `/download_youtube_video`: Download a YouTube video
+- `/download_youtube_h264`: Download and compress YouTube video to H.264 format
+- `/separate_youtube_audio`: Download and separate YouTube audio into 6 stems

 ### Additional setup for singing AI voice endpoint